scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

   <img src="https://user-images.githubusercontent.com/5447190/146411438-d0215ae3-9b81-4313-b6de-125dc9181a94.png" width="400">

 It will collect all `@KeeShepherd(secret-name)` anchors in a file and try to match those secrets by name.
-If a secret with that name exists in the metadata store, then a copy of it will be created for the current file.
+If a secret with that name exists in the metadata storage, then a copy of it will be created for the current file.
 Then you can do a normal **unstash** process to get the actual secret values.

 ### Configure and use secret metadata storage